advancedresearch/advancedresearch.github.io/blog/2018-06-21-future-x-the-path-toward-uncertainty-about-artificial-super-intelligence.md

 through the human general intelligence.

-The integration of AI technology in human culture could lead to some systems that eat up a lot of energy and time without having any significant meaninful purpose, which in turn makes it invisible for humans to think about as "real intelligence".
+The integration of AI technology in human culture could lead to some systems that eat up a lot of energy and time without having any significant meaningful purpose, which in turn makes it invisible for humans to think about as "real intelligence".
 However, a such system is already misaligned with human values in the general population.